robertdebock/ansible-role-mysql/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-mysql.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-mysql)

-Provides mysql/mariadb for your system.
+The purpose of this role is to install and configure mysql on your system.

 Example Playbook
 ----------------